MicrosoftDocs/playfab-docs/playfab-docs/sdks/photon/quickstart.md

 ```

 > [!NOTE]
-> You may acquire additional data about the event using the "args" argument.
+> You may acquire more data about the event using the "args" argument.

 ```json
 {